Mathiasduc/react-intesens-PWA/README.md

 If a user try to access other URL without being logged in, he will be redirected to login page.

 ##### NewDeviceForm:
-For the id field we are testing the field with a regex that you can easily modify.
+We are testing the id field with a regex that you can easily modify.
 In the localization field we are using the autocomplete API from Google Maps for addresses suggestions, or user can choose to use geolocalisation.
 If user has the geolocalisation disabled, we prompt him to activating it then to reload the page (we did not found a better way).
 We need an internet connection to reverse search the postal address corresponding to the API GPS coordinates.

 ##### ConfirmationPage:
-to be finished...
+You can sinmulate a 403 error from the API by trying to register a device with the id of "E403"